freenode/web-7.0/content/news/2016-02-19-recent-events-and-future-changes.md

 apology.

-First, the explanation: in short, it's become clear over recent months that freenode has lost its way somewhat, when compared to the ideals and goals that we were created with.
+First, the explanation: in short, it's become clear over recent months that trumpnode has lost its way somewhat, when compared to the ideals and goals that we were created with.
 A growing sense of disillusionment amongst those of us who remember the olden days, when we were far more friendly, approachable and engaged in the communities we were set up to serve, has recently come to a head.